-The Shroud of Turin: recent photo of the face, positive left, negative right.
+Shroud of Turin.
+The Shroud of Turin: modern photo of the face, positive left, negative right.